Article: How we build an organization that truly makes the world a better place

 There are two answers to this:

-The bottom-right answer: Although we are legally a profit-oriented GmbH as soulbottles, we are impact-oriented in our orientation.
-Making a profit is a very helpful way of increasing your own positive impact on the world, especially if the way you make the profit already has a positive impact on the world.
-Since soulbottles reduce plastic production and CO2 emissions, give more people access to clean drinking water and make people healthier by not using plasticizers and by reminding them to drink enough, that is the case with us.
-A functioning business model also gives us the resources to finance intensive further development for all of our employees.
-This in turn will improve our figures in the long term - although improving finances is not the main goal.
+The bottom-right answer: While we are legally a for-profit limited company (GmbH) as soulbottles, we are impact-oriented by design.
+Making a profit is a very helpful way to increase your positive impact on the world, especially when the way you make that profit already has a positive impact.
+Since soulbottles reduce plastic production and CO2 emissions, give more people access to clean drinking water, and make people healthier through the absence of plasticizers and by reminding them to drink enough, that's certainly the case for us.
+A functioning business model also gives us the resources to finance intensive professional development for all of our employees.
+This, in turn, will improve our figures in the long term—although improving finances is not the main goal.

-In concrete terms, this means that as soon as it is feasible in Europe, we will also be able to use the newly created legal form of B Corp which, according to initial assessment, corresponds much more to this orientation.
+In concrete terms, this means that as soon as it is feasible in Europe, we will also adopt the newly created legal form of B Corp which, according to initial assessments, corresponds much more to this orientation.

-The top left answer: Money is not bad per se, money is just a means.
-And it is not the decisive factor for entrepreneurial success.
+The top-left answer: Money isn't inherently bad; it's just a means.
+And it's not the deciding factor for entrepreneurial success.
 Money is only what you project onto it.
-That sounds esoteric and strange, but it is true and would fill a whole article of its own, so for now here is just a reference to the best book on the subject, with the silliest title: 30 blatant lies about money.
-I met the author personally at a seminar and can only say: The guy and what he teaches are great and will give you incredible freedom in your dealings with money.
+That sounds esoteric and weird, but it's true, and would fill an entire article of its own.
+So for now, here's just a reference to the best book on the subject, with the most ridiculous title: 30 blatant lies about money.
+I met the author personally at a seminar and can only say: This guy and what he teaches are fantastic and will liberate you tremendously in your approach to money.

-Currently, Paul and I are still the main owners of soulproducts GmbH, and we could agree to distribute the entire profit each year between us and the other shareholders.
-We will not do that, but we could.
-For me as a founder, I find profit distributions and the idea that I “own” an organization an absurd concept.
-Of course, I want to earn enough money to be able to meet all my needs.
-But do I really need more than the €60,000 net per year , beyond which increases in earnings no longer mean increases in satisfaction?
-Especially if I make it more difficult for others in the organization to reach their €60,000 net per year?
+Currently, Paul and I are still the main owners of soulproducts GmbH, and we could agree to distribute the entire annual profit between us and the remaining shareholders.
+We won't do that, but we could.
+As a founder, I find profit distributions and the idea that I "own" an organization ultimately an absurd concept.
+Sure, I want to earn enough money to cover all my needs.
+But do I really need more than that? €60,000 net per year , beyond which increases in earnings no longer translate into increases in satisfaction?
+Especially if I make it harder for others in the organization to reach their €60,000 net per year?
 I don't think so.

-Of course, I feel a great responsibility to ensure that the organization I started works well and makes the world a better place.
-But that comes from my attitude to the world (top left) and not from the fact that there is a piece of paper that gives me so and so many percent of the company (top right).
-And if I don't earn quite the maximum, but we have more financial resources to start new companies that make the world even greener, fairer and happier, that makes me much happier than a new car would.
+Sure, I feel a great responsibility to ensure that the organization I initiated functions well and makes the world a better place.
+But that stems from my attitude toward the world (top left), not from a piece of paper that grants me a certain percentage of the company (top right).
+And if I don't earn quite the maximum, but we have more financial resources to initiate new ventures that make the world even greener, fairer, and happier, that makes me much happier than a new car would.

 How do we implement this structurally?

-The current plan is that we will set up an umbrella company in 2015 that will belong to Paul and me, but in which the partnership agreement will state that profit distributions can only take place if all employees who have worked for one of the subsidiaries for more than 6 months give their consent.
-The umbrella company will then have shares in all sub-companies, be it soulbottles or anything else we can think of.
+The current plan is to establish an umbrella company in 2015, owned by Paul and me, but with the partnership agreement stipulating that profit distributions can only take place with the consent of all employees who have worked at one of the subsidiaries for more than six months.
+The umbrella company will then own shares in all subsidiaries, be it soulbottles or anything else we can think of.

-External investors can also invest in the subsidiaries so that we don't fundamentally block the possibility of contributing to the increase in the effectiveness of a subsidiary through growth or more development.
-But since we won't give any investor a majority share in a company (we can also put this in writing), any profit distributions from the subsidiaries will largely go to the parent company, which can use these funds to build up more cool subsidiaries.
-So that at some point we will hopefully no longer need external investors.
+External investors can also invest in the subsidiaries, so we don't fundamentally foreclose the opportunity to contribute to the effectiveness of a subsidiary through growth or further development.
+However, since we won't give any investor a majority stake in a company (we can also put this in writing), any profit distributions from the subsidiaries will largely go to the parent company, which can use these funds to build more great subsidiaries.
+So hopefully, at some point, we won't need external investors anymore.

-In the long term, we can also imagine transferring our shares in the umbrella company to a foundation or a cooperative that belongs to the employees.
-It is particularly important to us that the shares in the umbrella company cannot be corrupted and that the pursuit of profit does not sneak back in through the back door as the main goal.
-So the prospect of acting as "guardians of the vision and core values" for the next few years sounds pretty good to us.
-Especially since we do not benefit directly from it economically.
-But we are also very open to suggestions on how to make this even more meaningful.
-For example, in the comments below or by emailing me.
+In the long term, we can also imagine transferring our shares in the umbrella company to a foundation or a cooperative owned by the employees.
+It's particularly important to us that the shares in the umbrella company cannot be corrupted, and that profit-making doesn't sneak back in as the primary goal.
+So, the prospect of acting as "guardians of the vision and core values" for the next few years sounds quite good to us, especially since we don't directly benefit from it financially.
+But we're also very open to suggestions for making this even more meaningful.
+For example, feel free to comment below or email me.

 The economic system

-This topic would also warrant its own article, so here it is very briefly: We want to contribute as much as we can to ensuring that profit in our economic system once again becomes merely a means and the purpose of companies is to contribute to the common good.
-Therefore, as a first step, as soon as we have the resources, we will also become official supporters of the common good economy and draw up a common good balance sheet.
+This topic would also warrant its own article, so here's a brief summary: We want to contribute as much as we can to ensuring that profit in our economic system once again becomes merely a means, and the purpose of companies is to contribute to the common good.
+Therefore, as a first step, as soon as we have the resources, we will become official supporters of the common good economy and compile a common good balance sheet.

-The common good economy will not solve all the world's problems at once.
+The common good economy won't solve all the world's problems at once.
 But it is an important step in the right direction.

 Employees

-But here too, the following applies: no matter how much the structure is geared towards cooperation, if it is filled with people who still think in terms of competition and are driven by fear and a superficial desire for security, the structure will move towards hierarchy or autocracy in the long term and the culture will perish in power and distribution struggles.
-This means that the inner work is an important part of the structure so that it can really be filled with life.
+But here, too, the following applies: No matter how cooperative the structure may be, if it is filled with people who still think in terms of competition and are driven by fear and a superficial desire for security, the structure will, in the long run, move toward hierarchy or autocracy, and the culture will be submerged in power struggles and struggles for distribution.
+This means that inner work is an important part of the structure so that it can truly be filled with life.

 What do I have against striving for security, you ask?